yasen-yankov/ios-docs/Guides/Chart/annotations.md

 <img src="../images/chart-annotations004.png"/>

-The **attributedText** property can be used to present formatted text with NSAttributedString.
+The <code>attributedText</code> property can be used to present formatted text with NSAttributedString.
 The following code demonstrates this:

     NSMutableParagraphStyle *paragraphStyle = [[NSParagraphStyle defaultParagraphStyle] mutableCopy];
     paragraphStyle.alignment = NSTextAlignmentCenter;